 - Change management plan:.
 Changes are inevitable in a project.
 The customer might come with new requirements or their requirements might change as long as they see the outputs of the project.
 Therefore, change requests might be initiated.
 How to receive a change request, how to evaluate impacts, how to approve, who will be the change control board, how to implement an approved change request etc. are all described in the change management plan.

 - Configuration management plan.
 Configuration management mainly deals with the versioning of project work.
 There will be several versions of components or documents in a project, and several.
-Let’s consider that you have a 2nd version of project management plan and this includes the 4th version of cost management plan, the 6th version of schedule management plan, 1st version of procurement management plan.
+Let’s consider that you have a 2nd version of the plan and this includes the 4th version of cost management plan, the 6th version of schedule management plan, 1st version of procurement management plan.
 These kinds of versioning of project documents and other components are handled with the help of configuration management plan.

-- And the last component of the project management plan we will be listing is Process improvement plan.
+- And the last component of the plan we will be listing is Process improvement plan.
 If there are repeated set of activities, these should be done better in each next attempt during a project.
 Either the time to complete same activity shortened or a weak aspect must be improved etc. How to improve these repeated activities and processes are described in the process improvement plan.